analog-anagram/CSSE-Senior-Project-Team-11/UI/UI-All-In-One/Assets/Assets/README.md

 There are 4 states: normal < pressed < hovered < diabled
 these correspond to the items that are placed each item suppercedes the ones on the left so the system is in the state furthest right that it can be.

+Unity Events:

+onHover: Called when the dropdown box has an collider stay in it;
+onEnter: Called when the dropdown box has an collider enter in it;
+onExit: Called when the dropdown box has an collider exit in it;